The Art of Artifice: A Photographic Exploration of the Catskill Fly Tyer’s Craft

 The Photographs…a Tour

 Sponsorships in the form of small or large donations are most welcome.
 Funding will be used for basic production costs such as wall text, printed material, a brochure, and the matting and framing of photographs.
-As a sponsor or donor, credit will appear on all digital and printed material, press releases, etc. sent out by Woodstock Byrdcliffe Guild.
+As a sponsor or donor, credit will appear on digital and printed material, press releases, etc. sent out by the artist and the Catskill Fly Fishing Center and Museum.

 As a special offer, in exchange for any of the following monetary donations, a donor can receive a photo of his/her choice in designated sizes as shown below from the full collection of artificial fly photographs by Mark Loete: